Lusztig Factorization Dynamics of the Full Kostant-Toda Lattices: Tau-Function Description for Lower-Upper Hessenberg Factorization

 or no solution exists.
-Furthermore, if a solution exists, it is given by ~\\[-12pt] where $\tau_k(H)$ is defined the principal $k\x k$ minor determinant of $H$ if $1\leq k\leq n$, and $\tau_0(H)$ is defined to be $1$. \end{lem} \begin{proof} We start by substituting in and multiplying to obtain ~\\[-12pt] Comparing coefficients yields the following system of equations:
+Furthermore, if a solution exists, it is given by ~\\[-12pt] where $\tau_k(H)$ is defined to be the principal $k^\text{th}$ minor determinant of $H$ if $1\leq k\leq n$, and $\tau_0(H)$ is defined to be $1$. \end{lem} \begin{proof} We start by multiplying to obtain ~\\[-12pt] Comparing coefficients yields the following system of equations:

-Since $h_i\neq 0$ for all $i$, it is clear that one can solve uniquely for the $(b_1,y_1,b_2,y_2,\ldots)$ in that order, if there is no obstruction to solving Equation \ref{syseqtwo}.\\[5pt] Completion of the proof boils down to proving \ref{equationsforbs}, since \ref{equationsforys} follows immediately from this and Equation \ref{syseqtwo}.
-We proceed by induction on $i$:\\[5pt] For $i=1$, we have ~\\[-14pt] so that the base case holds trivially.\\[5pt] Assume $b_i=\frac{\tau_i(H)}{\tau_{i-1}(H)}$ for some $i<n$, then, by Equations \ref{equationsforbs} and \ref{equationsforys}, one has
+Since $h_i\neq 0$ for all $i$, it is clear that one can solve uniquely for the $(b_1,y_1,b_2,y_2,\ldots)$ in that order, provided no $b_i$ vanishes, assuring Equation (\ref{syseqtwo}) can be solved for $y_i$. \\[5pt] Completion of the proof boils down to proving Equation (\ref{equationsforbs}), since Equation (\ref{equationsforys}) follows immediately from this and Equation (\ref{syseqtwo}).
+We proceed by induction on $i$:\\[5pt] For $i=1$, we have ~\\[-14pt] so that the base case holds trivially.\\[5pt] Assume $b_i=\frac{\tau_i(H)}{\tau_{i-1}(H)}$ for some $i<n$, then, by Equations (\ref{syseqtwo}) and (\ref{syseqthree}), one has

-\n Using the induction hypothesis, one then obtains ~\\[-12pt] where the latter equality follows from a cofactor expansion of $[H]_{i+1}$ along its bottom row. \end{proof}
+\n Using the induction hypothesis, one then obtains ~\\[-12pt] where the latter equality follows from a cofactor expansion of the upper left $(i+1) \times (i+1)$ submatrix, along its bottom row. \end{proof}